 Our memorial hounds are a great way to honour a greyhound-loving family member* who has passed.

-Unfortunately at this time, Memorial Hounds are reserved to remember human supporters only.
+*Memorial Hounds are currently to remember human supporters only.

 How does it work?